-Public Works also is responsible for the enforcement of building regulations for public and private buildings and operates in the community at ten regional permit offices providing building permits and inspection services.
-An average of 12,900 building permits with a valuation of about \$1 billion are issued annually and made available online via Public Works' interactive "Building Permit Viewer" website.
+Public Works also is responsible for the enforcement of building regulations for public and private buildings and operates at ten regional permit offices providing building permits and inspection services.
+An average of 11,700 building permits with a valuation of about \$1.4 billion are issued annually and made available online via Public Works' interactive "Building Permit Viewer" website.
+During the second guarter of Fiscal Year 2020-21, 3,421 building permits were issued with a valuation of about \$525 million.
 In addition to online permit services, Public Works provides building official services for 14 cities through contract city services.

-Public Works also provides permit and inspection services for general construction, transportation, and filming activities within unincorporated County public rights of way and miscellaneous activities affecting Los Angeles County Flood Control District (LACFCD) facilities including confined space and underground inspection services for LACFCD.
-Public Works also provides permit and inspection services for activities in city public rights-of-way for several contract cities.
-About 27,000 permits are processed annually.
+Public Works also provides permit and inspection services for general construction, transportation, and filming activities within unincorporated County public rights of way and miscellaneous activities affecting Los

+Angeles County Flood Control District (LACFCD) facilities including confined space and underground inspection services for sewer and storm drain facilities.
+Public Works also provides permit and inspection services for activities in city public rights-of-way for three contract cities and transportation permit issuance for 22 contract cities.
+Approximately 4,200 encroachment and transportation permits were processed and nearly 8,200 inspections were performed this quarter.